 - The SMO has extensive, recent, relevant, and successful experience with a population similar to that the school plans to serve.
-The SMOmanagement organization has a strong history of academic and organizational success, including no recent closures of or corrective actions against any of its managed schools, and demonstrated improvements after any previous corrective actions.32 (Note: This can be addressed in more depth in the following section.) - The operator's national and DC growth plan is feasible based on the application review team's expertise and additional research, and is aligned with the operator's mission and philosophy (especially regarding target populations). - The proposed fees charged by the SMO are reasonable based on the level of services to be provided.33 - The financial relationship between the SMO and the school are clearly separable, including: - Public funds flow directly to the charter school and all equipment and furnishings purchased with the public funds remain property of the school; - Shared employees or other shared costs between the charter school and any other organization are kept to a minimum and, when present, are based on transparent cost sharing criteria; - All loans between the SMO and the school will be appropriately documented and at market rates; and - Any pass-through expenditures (e.g., rent payments paid by the charter school to the SMO and then paid by the SMO to the landlord) will be appropriately documented and certified as accurate by regular agreedupon procedures audits, conducted by an auditor from DC PCSB's Approved Auditor List. - The relationship between the Board of Trustees and the SMO is arms-length and presents no actual or perceived conflicts of interest, either disclosed in the application or discovered by the application review team.
-If Board members of the school are employed or selected by the $\underline{S}MO$, these members represent a permanent minority.
+The SMO has a strong history of academic and organizational success, including no recent closures of or corrective actions against any of its managed schools, and demonstrated improvements after any previous corrective actions.
+(Note: This can be addressed in more depth in the following section.) - The operator's national and DC growth plan is feasible based on the application review team's expertise and additional research, and is aligned with the operator's mission and philosophy (especially regarding target populations). - The proposed fees charged by the SMO are reasonable based on the level of services to be provided.23 - The financial relationship between the SMO and the school are clearly separable, including: - Public funds flow directly to the charter school and all equipment and furnishings purchased with the public funds remain property of the school; - Shared employees or other shared costs between the charter school and any other organization are kept to a minimum and, when present, are based on transparent cost sharing criteria; - All loans between the SMO and the school will be appropriately documented and at market rates; and - Any pass-through expenditures (e.g., rent payments paid by the charter school to the SMO and then paid by the SMO to the landlord) will be appropriately documented and certified as accurate by regular agreedupon procedures audits, conducted by an auditor from DC PCSB's Approved Auditor List. - The relationship between the Board of Trustees and the SMO is arms-length and presents no actual or perceived conflicts of interest, either disclosed in the application or discovered by the application review team.
+If Board members of the school are employed or selected by the SMO, these members represent a permanent minority. - The submitted organization chart illustrates the roles of the proposed school's Board of Trustees, administrative leadership, and the SMO. - The SMO disclosed records of any negative publicity. - The relationship between the board and the SMO is fully defined, including: - A detailed list of services and associated fees; - Academic, financial, and operational performance expectations for the SMO; - The roles and responsibilities of the board of trustees, school staff, and the school management organization; - Disclosure of existing relationships between the founding group and the school management organization, including potential conflicts of interest; and

-32 DC PCSB considers any corrective actions or school closures within three academic years "recent."
+22 DC PCSB considers any corrective actions or school closures within three academic years "recent."
 Any schools that faced closure should have three years of data reflecting significant improvements.

-33 While the fee level will change based on the level of services provided, DC PCSB expects that the fee will not be above 15-17%.
+23 While the fee level will change based on the level of services provided, DC PCSB expects that the fee will not be above 15-17%.
 DC PCSB is particularly opposed to fees set at 100% of the school's revenue.